 The Saratoga Casino and Hotel also announced on its website that it is working with the state on how to reopen, but said a reopening date "has not been determined."

-As part of a three-state regional directive involving Connecticut, New York and New Jersey, casinos closed on March 16.
 New York sports betting rebounded in March with $99,514, according to figures posted by the New York State Gaming Commission.
 Despite being hardest hit by the coronavirus and not having mobile sports betting, New York saw a slight turnaround in sports betting revenue from its loss of $179,593 in February.

 LEGISLATURE: The capitol and surrounding buildings have been closed to visitors.
 Three members of the New York State Assembly have tested positive for coronavirus.
 Cuomo and lawmakers reached a tentative budget agreement on April 1, according to news reports.
 The budget does not include mobile sports betting.
 Cuomo has been a staunch opponent of adding mobile sports betting in the state, even as revenue from sports betting in the state reaches new lows.

-CASINOS: The two casinos in western North Carolina — Harrah’s Cherokee Casino Resort in Cherokee and Harrah’s Cherokee Valley River Casino & Hotel in Murphy — reopened May 18 by reservation, according to the Harrah's Cherokee website.
+The two casinos in western North Carolina — Harrah’s Cherokee Casino Resort in Cherokee and Harrah’s Cherokee Valley River Casino & Hotel in Murphy — reopened May 18 by reservation, according to the Harrah's Cherokee website.
 They had been closed since March 18.
 Both casinos have extensive health and social distancing measures in place, the report said.
 Employees will be screened, have their temperature checked and wear face masks.
 The stay-at-home order in the state expired May 8.